luansheng/luansheng.github.io/pages/about.md

 **Professor at [YSFRI](http://www.ysfri.ac.cn)**

 Qingdao City, China \| Selective breeding for shrimp and fish
+My research is on the areas of shrimp and fish selective breeding.
+I am interested in design of genetic improvement programs, development of breeding objectives, selection strategies, and genetic evaluation systems.
+Currently, my research is focused on estimating genetic parameters for additive, non-additive and indirect genetic effects, predicting selection response, and designing mating scheme for economically important traits in shrimp and fish.

 *Education:* Ocean University of China